markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 You may have to refresh the S3 console to see the new file in your bucket.
 Also, to ensure the Lambda function is triggered, you need to ensure you use the `birds/` prefix for the target object in the S3 bucket.

-### Review CloudWatch logs for the Lambda function
+### Step 2 - Review CloudWatch logs for the Lambda function

 Go to the Lambda console.
 Click the `Monitoring` tab.
 You should see the `Invocations` count go up.
 Note that the metrics are not updated instantaneously.
 It could take a couple of minutes and a refresh before you see the charts updated.